Compactifications of moduli of elliptic K3 surfaces: stable pair and toroidal: Three toroidal compactifications

 \subsection{The Coxeter fan}

-The group $\Gamma=O^+(\IIell)$ contains the Weyl group $W$ generated by reflections in the roots, the $(-2)$-vectors $r\in\Lambda$.
+The group $\Gamma=O^+(\IIell)$ contains the Weyl group $W$ generated by reflections in the roots, the $(-2)$-vectors $\alpha\in\IIell$.
 The Coxeter diagram $G_\cox$ of $W$ is well known and given in Fig.~\ref{fig:coxeter}.
-The nodes correspond to the positive roots $\alpha_1, \dotsc, \alpha_{19}$, so that a fundamental domain for $W$-action is the positive chamber with 19 facets
+The nodes correspond to a choice of simple roots $\alpha_1, \dotsc, \alpha_{19}$, so that a fundamental domain for $W$-action is the positive chamber